zephyrproject-rtos/zephyr/doc/reference/resource_management/index.rst

   received.
 * Each service configuration provides functions that implement the transition from off to on, from on to off, and optionally from an error state to off.
-Transitions that may put a calling thread to sleep must be flagged in the configuration to support detecting unsafe invocation from non-thread context.
+Transitions must be invokable from both thread and interrupt context.
-* All operations are asynchronous, and are initiated by a function call that references a specific service and is given client notification data.
-The function call will succeed or fail.
-On success, the operation is guaranteed to be initiated, but whether the operation itself succeeds or fails is indicated through client notification.
-  The initiation functions can be invoked from pre-kernel, thread, or ISR context.
-In contexts and states where the operation cannot be started the function will result in an error.
+* The request and reset operations are asynchronous using :ref:`async_notification`.
+Both operations may be cancelled, but cancellation has no effect on the in-progress transition.
 * Requests to turn on may be queued while a transition to off is in
   progress: when the service has turned off successfully it will be immediately turned on again (where context allows) and waiting clients